vuejs/vuefire/packages/documentation/docs/vuexfire/README.md

 </FirebaseExample>

 And that's it!
-You can use `todos` anywhere, it will be always in sync with your remote database.
+You can use `todos` anywhere.
+It will always be in sync with your remote database.
 Let's dive deeper and learn about all the features added by Vuexfire: [Getting started](getting-started.md)